Enhancing chaos in multistability regions of Duffing map for an asymmetric image encryption algorithm: Security analysis

 where $\Phi^{-1}$ is the inverse cumulative density function of the standard normal distribution $N(0,1)$ and $\mu_{\overline{H_{k,T_B}}}$, and $\sigma_{\overline{H_{k,T_B}}}$ be the mean and variance of Local Shannon entropy calculated in $ k $ non overlapping blocks.

-In this test, we select 27 different images from USC-SIPI Miscellaneous dataset, and then encrypt these images by various image encryption algorithms.
-Table\ref{tab1} lists Local Shannon entropy results of the encrypted image.
-As can be seen, the results demonstrate that the proposed algorithm successful exceed the test.
+In this test, we select $27$ different images from USC-SIPI Miscellaneous data set, and then encrypt these images by various image encryption algorithms.
+According to the recommendation in \cite{Saveriades2013}, we set the parameters $ (k, TB) = (30, 1936)$ and $\alpha=0.001$, then an image is considered to pass the test if the obtained Local Shannon Entropy falls into the interval $ (7.901515698, 7.903422936) $.
+Table \ref{tab1} lists Local Shannon entropy results of the encrypted image.
+The results demonstrate that the proposed algorithm successfully pass the test.